se4n01/confluence-converter/README.md

 ```
 bash link_fix.sh
 ```
-This operation scales with t square of t number of files, for a 20000 file space it took me nearly two hours.
+This operation scales with the square of the number of files, for a 20000 file space it took me nearly two hours.
 For a 200 file space it took mere seconds.

+##### Optional:
+If you have ugly filenames with an _and some number in them you can use the `prettify_filenames.sh` script to clean them and update the links.
+My codes are around 9 digits long but if yours are longer or shorter you may need to change the `{7,9}` in the find command.
+You may wish to comment out the `mv` and `sed` command or `echo` them instead in order to see what the script will do first.

+If you have many files with no filename and just the id, you can run the `update_numeric_names.sh` script.
+This will rename them with the name found in the title and remove any strange characters then update all the links.

 ### Congrats!
 You now have a file hierachy with your confluence files inside with all t links working.